Did I tell you I quit the gym? Yeah. I joined one again quite a while ago, but have since quit.

 Due to complaints from some of the other women, the gym ended up cutting the number of people able to take the class down by 2.
 The class ended up being full before I would get the chance to register online.
 Of course, I could upgrade my gym membership to pay more money to register for the class a week in advance, but really?

-Then my other class was going smoothly until the instructor announced she was moving out of the area and would be unable to travel to that gym location to continue teaching.
-BUMMER!!!
+Then my other class was going smoothly until the instructor announced she was moving out

 So, I continued to take her class until she left and even tried to give the substitute instructors a chance, but it just wasn’t the same.